QA-TetianaPylypenko/Best-Friends-website/README.md

-# -Best-Friends-website
+# Best Friends website
-Documentation that was created and used to test the site during the course
+This repository contains files and assignments completed during the QA course.